aubs7/BuilderPattern/README.md

 # E-Commerce Application (Creating User Accounts
 Background: You're tasked with developing an e-commerce application where customers create accounts with varying levels of detail.
-Yet, using standard constructor give you 3 challenges
+Yet, using a standard constructor gives you 3 challenges:

     1. Registration forms: It's cumbersome to ensure users enter all fields in the correct order, leading to errors and frustration.
     2. Optional fields: Not all customers provide complete information, but the constructor forces them to.